-Parameter Description Allowed values

-AlignCutoff The minimum acceptable alignment score.
-When the alignment score drops below the specified value, this indicates that the end of the alignment between the read and the repeat has been reached, and the alignment will stop. [number from 10-1000000] Default =
+Parameter Description Allowed values AlignCutoff The minimum acceptable alignment score.
+When the alignment score drops below the specified value, this indicates that the end of the alignment between the read and the repeat has been reached, and the alignment will stop. [number from 10-1000000] Default = 100 MaxMerGap The maximum distance between two mers required to be considered a matching pair. [number from 0-50] Default = 10 MerLength The minimum length of a mer required to be considered an exact match when scanning for repeats.
+Wizard equivalent: Advanced Trim/Scan Options > Mer length . [number from 5-50] Default = 17 MinEndFlagLen The minimum length required for a mer to be flagged as a repeat if the segment is bound by the end of the read. [number from 5-1000000] Default = 25 MinFlagLength The minimum length required for a mer to be flagged as a repeat.
+Wizard equivalent: Advanced Trim/Scan Options > Flag length . [number from 5-1000000] Default = 50 MinMerMatch The minimum number of matching mers required to start an alignment.
+Wizard equivalent: Advanced Trim/Scan Options > Minimum matches. [number from 2-25] Default = 2 setRepeatParam merLength:17 setRepeatParam minMerMatch:2 setRepeatParam maxMerGap:10 setRepeatParam minFlagLength:50 setRepeatParam alignCutoff:100 setRepeatParam minEndFlagLength:25 setVectorParam

-100 [number

-MaxMerGap The maximum distance between two mers required to be considered a matching pair. from 0-50]

-Default = 10

-MerLength · [number from 5-50]

-Mer length.
-Default = 17

-MinEndFlagLen The minimum length required for a mer to be flagged as a repeat if the segment is bound by the end of the read. [number from 5-1000000]

-Default = 25

-MinFlagLength The minimum length required for a mer to be flagged as a repeat.
-Wizard equivalent: Advanced Trim/Scan Options > Flag length . [number from 5-1000000] Default = 50

-MinMerMatch The minimum number of matching mers required to start an alignment.
-Wizard equivalent: Advanced Trim/Scan Options > Minimum matches. [number

-from 2-25]

-Default = 2

-setRepeatParam merLength:17

-setRepeatParam minMerMatch:2 setRepeatParam maxMerGap:10 setRepeatParam minFlagLength:50 setRepeatParam alignCutoff:100 setRepeatParam minEndFlagLength:25 setVectorParam